Most electronic projects and electrical components, in one way or another, require soldering.

 Fig 3: Bonding Two Wires with a Solder Joint

-Here is a step-by-step guide to how you can solder your connections, plus some soldering iron tips.
+Here is a step-by-step guide to selling your connections, plus some soldering iron tips.

-- Additionally, put on safety goggles to safeguard your eyes and turn on the soldering iron.
+- Wear safety goggles to safeguard your eyes and turn on the soldering iron.

 - Next, move the solder’s tip along the top of the wires so that it melts into them.
 For this step, keep the soldering iron on the bottom of the splice.